 University of Redlands students are expected to uphold and maintain academic and professional honesty and integrity.
-Please review the statements on academic honesty as found in the University Catalog 2014-16 beginning on p.
-17.
+Please review the statements on academic honesty as found in the University Catalog.

 What exactly is plagiarism?

 According to the Merriam-Webster dictionary, plagiarism is defined as "the act of using another person's words or ideas without giving credit to that person."